rebleo/webDev_A_Fall2025/week08/README.md

 * Bookmark or take note of at least three projects that interest you.

 ##### In class presentations are due Monday November 10th
-With your group, choose 1 artwork from either the [Rhizome's net.art Anthology](https://anthology.rhizome.org/) to present to the class in a 5-7  minute presentation.
+With your group, choose 1 artwork from the [Rhizome's net.art Anthology](https://anthology.rhizome.org/) to present to the class in a 5-7  minute presentation.
 Students should share a brief introduction to the artist(s), an explaination of the work and most imporatntly their thoughts on the expirence of the **interactive artwork.**
 * You MUST create your [slide deck](https://www.google.com/search?q=slide+deck&oq=slide+deck&aqs=chrome..69i57j0l9.3609j0j7&sourceid=chrome&ie=UTF-8) using HTML, CSS + JavaSCript.
 Each slide should be a relative link to another html page or a more sophisticated programatic system if you choose.
 Use an external styling sheet to keep the styling of your presentation uniform.
 * Your slide deck website must include:
   * A clear wireframe and plan for execution